dingtim/hugo-academic/content/en/_index.md

           description: |2-
               Responsibilities include:

-              * Responsible for the daily work of the Student Union;
+              * Responsible for the daily work of the Student Union.
-              * Guide and supervise the efficient operation of various departments of the Student Union;
+              * Guide and supervise the efficient operation of various departments of the Student Union.
-              * Assist schools and departments in various student affairs;
+              * Assist schools and departments in various student affairs.
         - title: Class monitor
           company: AP2 Class of 2022
           company_url: ''